-FY94 activity continued risk-reduction engineering efforts of SSDS MK 1 for the LSD-41 (Dock Landing Ship) class (US\$3.091 million).
+During FY94, risk-reduction engineering efforts of SSDS MK 1 for the LSD-41 (Dock Landing Ship) class were continued (US\$3.091 million).
 The program office conducted a system requirements review and system design review and completed the system specifications (US\$1.0 million).
-Managers initiated the design and engineering of modifications to the MK 1 system for installation aboard LHD, LHA amphibious assault ships), and aircraft carriers

-(US\$100,000).
-The program office initiated Integrated Logistic Support and other programmatic efforts to prepare for fleet support requirements (US\$100,000).
+Managers initiated the design and engineering of modifications to the MK 1 system for installation aboard LHD, LHA amphibious assault ships, and aircraft carriers (US\$100,000).
+The program office initiated Integrated Logistic Support and other efforts to prepare for Fleet support requirements (US\$100,000).

-In FY95, the Navy spent US\$ 9.1 million to continue risk reduction efforts for the MK 1 Ship Self Defense system for LSD 41 class ships.
-The Program Office (US\$10500) conducted a Milestone II review and began Engineering and Manufacturing Development of the MK 1 SSD (US\$10.5 million).
-US\$10.0 million was used to initiate Land Based Test Site development and US\$5.206) went into the continued design and engineering efforts for the MK 1 system onboard follow-on class ships.
-US\$4.0 million initiated NATO Sea Sparrow Missile System rearchitecture for follow-on class ships.
+In FY95, the Navy spent US\$9.1 million to continue risk reduction efforts for the MK 1 Ship Self Defense system for LSD 41 class ships.
+The Program Office conducted a Milestone II review and began Engineering and Manufacturing Development of the MK 1 SSD (US\$10.5 million).
+US\$10 million was used to initiate Land Based Test Site development and US\$5.206 million went into the continued design and engineering efforts for the MK 1 system onboard follow-on class ships.
+US\$4.0 million was used to initiate NATO Sea Sparrow Missile System re-architecture for follow-on class ships.

 FY96 saw US\$16.736 million used for the continued EMD development of SSDS MK 1 for LSD 41 class ships.
 The program office began Developmental Testing (DT) on LSD 41 class ships (US\$10.550 million).
-US\$1.0 million completed programmatic documentation to support Milestone III deployment decision and US\$4.362 million used to complete the logistics requirements needed to support DT/OT and MS III.
+US\$1.0 million was used to complete documentation to support a Milestone III deployment decision and US\$4.362 million was used to complete the logistics requirements needed to support DT/OT and MS III.

-US\$4.450 was budgeted for the continued planning of Milestone III and transitioning to production of SSDS MK 1 LSD 41 class ships, US\$2.021 million for engineering development of SSDS MK 1 for follow-on class ships, and US\$3.614 million put into developing a multi-sensor data fusion capability for Centralized Identification Friend or Foe (CIFF) and Non-Cooperative Target Recognition Capability for Self Defense (NCTRC-SD) to ensure proper identification.
+US\$4.450 million was budgeted for the continued planning of Milestone III and transitioning to production of SSDS MK 1 LSD 41 class ships, US\$2.021 million for engineering development of SSDS MK 1 for follow-on class ships, and US\$3.614 million for developing a multisensor data fusion capability for Centralized Identification Friend or Foe (CIFF) and Non-Cooperative Target Recognition Capability for Self Defense (NCTRC-SD) to ensure proper identification.

-US\$2.205 went to the continued development and testing of a Ship Self Defense System for future Non-Aegis ships as well as integration of new technologies.
-US\$6.962 million funded modifications to the Self Defense Test Ship (SDTS) for testing of remote operations, reduced radar cross section targets and infrared signature reductions.
+US\$2.205 million went to the continued development and testing of a Ship Self Defense System for future Non-Aegis ships as well as integration of new technologies.
+US\$6.962 million funded modifications to the Self-Defense Test Ship (SDTS) for testing of remote operations, reduced radar cross-section targets and infrared signature reductions.

-The FY97 plan budgets US\$ 7.5 million to complete DT and conduct OT on an LSD-41 class ship.
-US\$13.635 million for EMD of the SSDS MK 1 for follow-on class ships.
-US\$750,000 will support programmatic documentation changes and US\$3.758 million go toward logistics requirements needed for ship class adaptations.
-US\$603,000 was reserved for the Small Business Innovation Research assessment.
+The FY97 plan budgeted US\$8.1 million to complete DT and conduct OT on an LSD-41 class ship.
+US\$14.617 million was earmarked for EMD of the SSDS MK 1 for follow-on class ships.
+US\$750,000 supported documentation changes and US\$2.129 million went toward logistics requirements for ship class adaptations.